fruition-partners/filesync/README.md

 With installation and configuration completed, you can start **filesync** by executing the included batch/shell scripts:

-* On Windows, double-click: **filesync.bat**
+* Windows: double-click: **filesync.bat**
-* On Mac, initially, right-click on **filesync.command** and choose Open.
-Subsequently, you can double-click to open.
+* Mac: right-click on **filesync.command** and choose Open (OS X first run security).
+Future use can simply double-click to open.

 This launches a console window where you should see log messages showing the starting configuration of FileSync.
 Do not close this window.
 This is what is watching for file changes.
 As you make changes to mapped files, you'll see messages logged showing the sync processing.

+If you are using the default config then you will already have all the appropraite folders created for you and some test script include files that will have been downloaded from the instance.
+See "preLoad" and "createAllFolders" options below.

-Verify everything works by adding an empty file corresponding to an instance record.
-You can do this from your editor or IDE, or open a new command shell:
+Additionally, you can sync more files by adding an empty file corresponding to an instance record.
+You can do this from your editor or IDE, or via the command line:

 On Windows, at a command prompt: